Optical23/OnlineGarageSale/README.md

 # Online Garage Sale

 ## Description
-An e-commerce site for individuals to sell their goods online whether or not the weather is bad or it's to far away.
-This site focus on the sellers "Yard sale collection" instead of doing searches for specific items through everyone's yard sale, like most commercial e-commerce sites.
+This site was made to make an easy place for people to buy and sell there old stuff like a garage sale.
+Whether it or not the whether is good enough for a yard sale you still can with this website.
+It stores your items allows bids on your items until you except then gives you a way to connect the buyer and seller.

 ## Table of Contents